• Skip to primary navigation

 All the ingredients needed for this recipe laid out with text overlay labels.

-• Stock - We used chicken stock for extra flavour.
+• Stock - We used chicken stock (chicken broth) for extra flavour.
 Try to use the best quality chicken stock that you can, as you will honestly taste the difference, even though you will be draining the beans from the stock before serving.
 Use low salt stock if you are making this for younger children.
-You can also use vegetable stock or make your own stock.
+You can also use vegetable stock or make your own chicken stock.

-• Shallots - These are a nice base to the green beans.
+• Shallots - These are a nice base to the crock pot green beans.
 We diced them, so you hardly know they are there.
 You can use a finely diced white onion instead, but we like the sweetness that comes with use shallots.

 • Garlic - Garlic and green beans are a perfect match.
 Fresh is always best, but you can use the ready crushed lazy garlic if you prefer.